rajaraodv/pgProjectsList/README.md

 4: 512M
 Memory Limit> 64M <----- 64MB memory

-Creating pgtodo...
+Creating pgProjectsList...
 OK

-1: pgtodo.cloudfoundry.com
+1: pgProjectsList.cloudfoundry.com
 2: none
-URL> pgtodo.cloudfoundry.com   <---------This'll be the url of your app
+URL> pgProjectsList.cloudfoundry.com   <---------This will be the url of your app

-Updating pgtodo...
+Updating pgProjectsList...
 OK

 Create services for application?> y